Sex trafficking in Thailand

 Sex trafficking in Thailand is human trafficking for the purpose of sexual exploitation and slavery that occurs in the Kingdom of Thailand.
 Thailand is a country of origin, destination, and transit for sex trafficking.
-Child prostitution in Thailand is a problem.
-In Thailand, close to 40,000 children under the age of 16 are believed to be in the sex trade, working in clubs, bars, and brothels.
+Sexual exploitation of children is a problem, close to 40,000 children under the age of 16 are believed to be in the sex trade, working in clubs, bars, and brothels.

 Sex trafficking victims in the country are from all ethnic groups in Thailand and foreigners.
 Children, rural people in poverty and or with little education, and migrants in Thailand are vulnerable.
 Thai citizens, primarily women and girls, have been sex trafficked into other countries in Asia and different continents.
 Many are forced into prostitution and or marriage and unfree labour, as well as forced surrogacy.
 Sex trafficked victims are threatened and experience physical and psychological trauma.
 They contract sexually transmitted diseases from rapes, and abuse and malnutrition are common.
 There has been an increase in cybersex trafficking in 21st century Thailand.
 The global spread of high-speed internet and increasing computer, tablet, and smartphone ownership has fueled online sex abuse and virtual prostitution.
 Some victims are coerced to be in pornographic films and live streams paid by clients worldwide.

 The government of Thailand has been criticized for its response to sex trafficking.
 The identification of sex trafficked persons is limited and there is a low rate of prosecutions and convictions of perpetrators.
 Corruption is widespread and some officials, police, and the military have been complicit.